Reliefband Sport: Wearable Gamechanger For Motion Sickness Sufferers

 Availability and Price

-The Reliefband Sport is priced at $229.99 and available now from Reliefband.com.
+The Reliefband Sport is priced at $229.99 and is now available from Reliefband.com.

 Additional Reliefband Products

-Fresh off the official release, Reliefband Sport joins a line of other highly rated wearables from the Pennsylania tech company.
-This includes the Reliefband Premier ($229.99) and Reliefband Classic ($129.99).
-Of course, there’s another affordable option, Reliefband 48 Hour ($79.99) albeit in limited release.
+Fresh off the official release, Reliefband Sport joins a line of other highly rated wearables from the Pennsylvania tech company.
+These include the Reliefband Premier ($229.99) and Reliefband Classic ($129.99).
+Of course, there’s another affordable option, Reliefband 48 Hour ($79.99), albeit in limited release.

 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
 Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com, OWC.com and Radio.com.
-He is a Media Fellow of Stanford University, U.S. Army veteran and lifelong resident of Santa Cruz County, California.
+He is a Media Fellow of Stanford University, a U.S. Army veteran, and a lifelong Santa Cruz County, California resident.